 Related: 35 Uses for Fels Naptha Soap That Will Change Your Life & Your Budget!

-Buy used whenever you can – Buying used over paying retail prices is almost always a better option.
+Buying used over paying retail prices is almost always a better option.
 Not only do you save significantly, but you also keep an item out of the landfill.
-To save the most money, know what your retail pricing is so you know whether you’re being overcharged or not.
+To save the most money, know what your retail pricing is so you know whether you're being overcharged or not.

-Just be careful when you are shopping thrift stores that you don’t buy any of the things you should never buy used such as a car seat or crib.
-They aren’t worth the danger just to save a few bucks.
+Just be careful when you are shopping in thrift stores that you don't buy any of the things you should never buy used such as a car seat or crib.
+They aren't worth the danger just to save a few bucks.